 A recent article appears online about a local attorney launching a go fund me page for stray animals.
 On further review of the article, you will find out that Ross Abelow is starting the campaign for local animal shelters.
 He is a New York attorney that completed law school in New York.
 He later took a job working in family and corporate law.
 Ross is listed on the Lawyer lighthouse listing for attorneys in New York.
 After more research of the article, you will learn that Abelow is launching his campaign as a community volunteer project.
 He wants to help the hundreds of dogs and cats around the city that have no home.

-To understand the life of a homeless dog you must first understand where the dog probably came from.
-One stray dog may have been part of a liter of ten.
 He or she may have been the one no one wanted or he may have run off from the pact.
 After finding himself on the streets of New York, the homeless dog will have to learn how to stay warm.
 No longer is his mom around to keep him warm by cuddling up with him.
 NO longer is the other pups around to roll up in a ball with him.
 He is all alone.
 The big city and the cold winds is his life now.
 The lonely pup finds a dirty back alley where it seems to be safe from cars.
 He searches the ground for any piece of food.
 He finds a left over piece of bread and calls this dinner.
 Now the pup needs to get warm so he crawls up behind some busted out trashy door.
 He rolls up in a ball and closes his eyes.

 This is the life of the stray.
 Hopeless and sad, these animals either die of cold and starvation or they end up at a shelter.
 The lucky ones get a chance in a shelter but most shelters are too full to accommodate.
 Ross is hoping to help by raising money through a go fund me page for shelters.
 All proceeds will help the animal shelters provide more relief for these animals.
 Ross Abelow knows that it takes one person to start something. this is why he is starting the campaign.
 He hopes to raise the $5000. dollars necessary to put a dent in the homeless dog and cat problems in New York.
 Check out the go fund me page for Ross Abelow to see how you can help.